 1.2.2.
 Undertake joint grant and funding applications

 1.2.3.
-Develop multi-faceted ‘living laboratory’ partnerships with RRR communities, to support community development, transformation and aspirations around a focus area of need (e.g. energy neutrality)
+Develop multi-faceted ‘living laboratory’ partnerships with RRR communities, to facilitate community development, transformation and aspirations around a focus area of need (e.g. energy neutrality)

 1.3.
-Improve equity and access for RRR communities
+Improve equity and access for RRR communities2

 1.3.1.
 Partner with Regional University Centres and other tertiary providers to